dkhamsing/ios-asset-names/README.md

 ### PDF

 Xcode 6 added support for PDF / vector icons eliminating the need for multiple resolution per asset (goodbye 1x, 2x, 3x).
+However doing [so will](https://github.com/AliSoftware/OHPDFImage)

+> re-create PNG assets at compile time, embedding the rasterized bitmaps in the final application instead of embedding the original PDF vector image.

+If you add PDF files directly as resources, they can be used as vector assets which have no size restriction (like an [icon font](#icon-font)

-To use a PDF asset, create an image set in an Xcode asset catalog.
+If you still want to use a PDF asset with assets catalogs, create an image set for each PDF asset Xcode.
 Then in the Utility panel (right) set:

 - Devices: `Universal`
 - Scale Factors: `Single Vector`